preciofishbone/OmniaFx/docs/migration/5-0-to-6-0/README.md

     //New way to get block settings
     @BlockSettingsReader<MyBlockSettings>({
+            /**
-            //New way to set default value for MyBlockSettings.
+            * New way to set default value for MyBlockSettings.

+            * IT IS RECOMMENDED TO SET DEFAULT VALUE FOR ALL PROPERTIES OF MyBlockSettings.

-            //NOTE: it is recommended to set default value for all properties of MyBlockSettings.
-Otherwise you will lost reactivity on block settings and end up with using bad-$forceUpdate() everywhere.
+            * Otherwise, your component might lost reactivity on settings then end up with using bad-$forceUpdate() everywhere.

+            */
             defaultValue: MyBlockConfigurationFactory.defaultSettings(),

-            //New way to get register block settings web component
+            //New way to register block settings web component
             editElement: "my-block-settings"
     })
-    private settings: MyBlockSettings; //Block settings will be addedto this property before the block component is created.
+    //Block settings will be set to this property automatically before creating the block component. private settings: MyBlockSettings;

     /*--------------------------------------------------------*/

-    //If you want to lister on the block settings changed to handle extra logic (e.g. re-query server base on the new settings).
-Then you can watch the block settings.
+    //If you want to lister on changes of block settings, (e.g. re-query data based on the new settings), you can @Watch the block settings.
     //However, if you only use the block settings for rendering, it will automatically trigger re-render after changing the value.

     @Watch('settings', { immediate: false, deep: true })